 There are a variety of methods for accessing network data in on-premises infrastructure, including SPAN sessions and physical and virtual TAPs.
-But because they need to ensure privacy in a multi-tenant environment, IaaS providers do not allow customers to deploy their own virtual TAP functions outside of their assigned VM or Containers.
-In that scenario, you're forced to use a third party that offers a virtual TAPing mechanism that is cloud native and interacts with the cloud vendor orchestration tools to acquire and send raw packets directly to your cloud or on-premises located security and network monitoring tools.
+But because they need to ensure privacy in a multi-tenant environment, laaS providers do not allow customers to deploy their own virtual TAP functions outside of their assigned VM or Containers.
+In that scenario, you're forced to use the vendor's virtual network TAP services, if they are both offered and available with the specific type compute instances you're using, to acquire and send raw packets directly to your cloud or on-premises located security and network monitoring tools.

-Administrators need full packet and workload visibility in the cloud for both north-south and east-west traffic.
+Administrators need full packet and workload visibility in the cloud for both North-South and East-West traffic.
 This requirement extends to multiple public cloud and hybrid deployments with the ability to simultaneously support any such scenario.

 While on-prem topologies benefit from network packet brokers (NPB) that acquire, aggregate, process and distribute traffic to the proper security and networking tools, cloud vendors do not offer NPB functionality.
-This can lead to complex network designs, excessive bandwidth usage, overwhelmed tools that lose effectiveness, and needless scaling.
+This leads to complex network designs, excessive bandwidth usage, overwhelmed tools that lose effectiveness, and needless scaling.
 As a result, your IT staff will be limited in its ability to analyze network traffic and customer experience, and will have difficulty evaluating infrastructure health.